MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/ets/properties.md

 - **GetterScript** property: The script used to retrieve the script property value.
 - **IsGettable** property: Indicates whether the **GetterScript** property exposes a script block.
 - **IsSettable** property: Indicates whether the **SetterScript** property exposes a script block.
-- **MemberType** property: An ScriptProperty enumeration constant that identifies this property as a script property.
+- **MemberType** property: A ScriptProperty enumeration constant that identifies this property as a script property.
 - **SetterScript** property: The script used to set the script property value.
 - **TypeNameOfValue** property: The fully-qualified type name of the object returned by the getter